How will recruiters continue to adapt in 2023?

 To begin with, recruiters need to make sure that flexibility is integrated into their clients’ job offers.
 The current global health concerns cannot be swept under the carpet, so the job offers have to allow remote work or hybrid work.

 Additionally, recruiters have to ensure that their clients’ brands uphold diversity and inclusion.
-Truth is that the talent shortage has prompted multiple companies to brush D&I concerns to the side, as they focus on filling the vacant roles.
+The truth is that the talent shortage has prompted multiple companies to brush D&I concerns to the side, as they focus on filling the vacant roles.

 Recruiters must make sure that their clients demonstrate diversity, equity, and inclusion in both their culture and even the recruitment process.
 Research has shown that candidates care about prospective employers’ diversity, equity, and inclusion initiatives.